 GOVERNMENT IS RUN BY THE PEOPLE WHO SHOW UP

 WHO IS YOUR DELEGATE?

-While any board member is welcome to attend the Delegate Assembly, each board should select one member to represent the district or ESU as the voting delegate.
+While any board member is welcome to attend the Delegate Assembly, each board should select one member to represent the district or ESU as the voting delegate prior to November 18.